fccm/OCamlODE/README.txt

 Impatients
 ----------

-For impatients, just run the script demo_exec.sh, it will compile everything and will execute the demos.
+For impatients, just run the script demo_exec.sh, it should compile everything and execute the demos.

 Notes on the style of bindings
 ------------------------------